telerik/ajax-docs/controls/tabstrip/data-binding/binding-to-linqdatasource.md

 ---
 title: Binding to LinqDataSource
-page_title: Binding to LinqDataSource | RadTabStrip for ASP.NET AJAX Documentation
+page_title: Binding to LinqDataSource - RadTabStrip
-description: Binding to LinqDataSource
+description: Check our Web Forms article about Binding to LinqDataSource.
 slug: tabstrip/data-binding/binding-to-linqdatasource
 tags: binding,to,linqdatasource
 published: True